gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/12_SaveContent.rst

 Name        Description                             Type
 ==========  ======================================  ==============
 Connection  Link with the Connect component         Connection
-Content     To be included in the save              Radii content
+Content     To be included in the save              RADii content
 ==========  ======================================  ==============

 **Menu**

 ==============  ==========================================
-Save            Save a Radii file locally
+Save            Save a RADii file locally
 Cloud Manager   Save to the connected channel
 ==============  ==========================================